-Manually entering a challenge password when starting the server can be problematic in some situations (for example, when starting the server from system boot scripts).
-You can skip entering values for any extra attribute by hitting the Enter button.
+Note: You are prompted to enter "extra" attributes, including an optional challenge password.
+Manually entering a challenge password when starting the server can be problematic in some situations (for example, when starting the server from the system boot scripts).
+You can skip entering values for any extra attribute by hitting the "enter" button.

+'''

-Enter the following 'extra' attributes to be sent with your certificate request A challenge password []: An optional company name []:
+Enter the following 'extra' attributes to be sent with your certificate request A challenge password []:

+'''

+'''

+An optional company name []:

+'''

-After finalizing the attributes, the private key and CSR are be saved to your root directory.
+After finalizing the attributes, the private key and CSR will be saved to your root directory.

-Important:

-- If you make a mistake when running the OpenSSL command, discard the generated files and run the command again. - After successfully generating your key and Certificate Signing Request, secure your private key, as it cannot be re-generated. - 4.
-Send CSR to your signing authority.
+Important: If you make a mistake when running the OpenSSL command, you may discard the generated files and run the command again.
+After successfully generating your key and Certificate Signing Request, be sure to guard your private key, as it cannot be re-generated.

+4. Send CSR to your signing authority.

-You now need to send your newly generated, unsigned CSR to a Certifying Authority (CA).
-Once the CSR has been signed, you have a real certificate.
+You now need to send your unsigned CSR to a Certifying Authority (CA).
+Once the CSR has been signed, you have a real Certificate.
 Follow the key provider's instructions to generate and submit both your private key and the Certificate Signing Request (CSR) to acquire the certificate.